 He will gently lead the nursing ewes.

 Luke's gospel also states "Give, and it will be given to you; good measure, pressed down, shaken together, running over, they will pour into your lap (bosom - same word in Greek)."
-(Luke 6:38).
-Yet one of the most beautiful illustrations of God's bosom in found in Acts 27:39, "and when day came, they could not recognize the land; but they did observe a certain bay (kolpos) with a beach, and they resolved to drive the ship onto it if they could."
+(Luke 6:38)

-In the midst of a very frightening experience, we learn that Paul and 275 persons (Acts 27:37) were quickly realizing that all hope of beating the storm was lost.
-They were going to have to abandon ship and swim for shore.
-It was into this bay, this kolpos, into this safe embrace, that God led them.
+In the midst of a very frightening experience, we learn that Paul and two-hundred seventy five (Acts 27:37) persons were quickly realizing that all hope of beating the storm was lost.
+They were going to have to abandon ship, and swim for shore.
+It was into this bay, this kolpos, into this safe embrace that God led them.
 I have never been shipwrecked, but I have had to endure some mighty waves, and it is not a pleasant experience.
-Then, add the fact that the area was unrecognizable, and the boat passengers were going to have to abandon the sailing vessel to hopefully live and not die.
+Then to add the fact that the area was unrecognizable, and the boat passengers were going to have to abandon the sailing vessel to hopefully live and not die.